 A complete description of the build would obviously take way too long to detail but for the most part these following pictures will be self-explanatory to the builders of custom racing cars:

-The current powerful flat-four engine combined with the current 1090 kg weight, perfect 50/50 distribution (with crew), and (let’s be honest) a few touches of modern technology should make the car’s performance more than a match for most real Group B cars.
-It will remain a work in progress for quite some time as I hope to perform one major “evolution” each year as was permitted by the Group B rules, and implement more 1980’s touches as long as they do not detract from performance.
+The current 435 BHP flat-four engine combined with the current 1090 kg weight, perfect 50/50 distribution (with crew), and (let’s be honest) a few touches of modern technology should make the car’s performance more than a match for most genuine Group B cars.
+With an ultimate goal of 550 BHP (with the Audi 5 cylinder) paired with a metric tonne or less of weight, the project will remain a work in progress for quite some time as I hope to perform one major “evolution” each year as was permitted by the Group B rules, and possibly implement more 1980’s touches as long as they do not detract from performance.

 Here’s a list of the features that were implemented into the project and their direct inspiration I used from actual Group B cars and 1980’s popular culture;

-- front spoiler (S-T/A version) / Audi Sport quattro S1 Pikes Peak (main) & MG Metro 6R4 (spoiler angle)
+- front spoiler (I-T/A version) / Audi Sport quattro Pikes Peak (main) & MG Metro 6R4 (spoiler angle)

 - quadruple round headlights (replacing factory square / rectangular units for ease of replacement) / Lancia Delta S4, Lancia Rallye 037, Ford RS1700T, various others